12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 - Dharawal Aboriginal engravings along the Jibbon Beach Loop Track – Ancient rock carvings that connect you to thousands of years of Aboriginal culture and connection to this coastline

-- Wedding Cake Rock – The Instagram-famous layered sandstone formation (view from designated areas only due to erosion)
+- Wedding Cake Rock – The famous layered sandstone formation (view from designated areas only due to erosion)

-- Wattamolla – A pristine lagoon and waterfall where you can swim in fresh water just metres from the ocean
+- Wattamolla – A lagoon and waterfall where you can swim in sheltered water just metres from the sea.

 - Curracurrong Falls – A spectacular waterfall that plunges directly into the ocean (seasonal)